| AMMSoft's Batch/RF Scanning

 easily breeze through numerical entry.
 Try doing that

-This system is actually a hybrid batch/wireless system.
+with a text-based scanner!
+Batch versus WirelessThis system is actually a hybrid batch/wireless system.
 Our system does not require wireless hardware at all for Inbounds, Signature Capture on outbound, and catchweights.
 For Putaway and Outbound-related options (for example when the men are locating a product in inbound or pulling a pallet from the rack) a wireless connection to the server is useful so that instant verification of correct pallet pull can occur, but is not necessary.
 By offering batch, RF, and hybrid models, you choose the level of cost to accuracy ratio.
+Batch mode offers a substantial price benefit

 without compromising your ability to capture data on the scanner.